Argument from the GENUS

 Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
 (My italics)

-If an object x is not included in the enumeration “a, b, c…” but if it is possible to consider that it belongs to the category defined by the enumeration, then the generalizing clause “and all beings of the same kind” applies the provision concerning a, b and c to x.
+If an object x is not included in the enumeration “a, b, c …” but if it can be considered to belong to the category defined by the enumeration, then the generalizing clause “and all beings of the same kind” applies the provision concerning a, b and c to x.

-This shows that the individuals enumerated are mentioned not only for their own sake, but also as prototypes from which a new category must be derived, S. Analogy (II).
+This shows that the enumerated beings are mentioned not only for their own sake, but also as prototypes from which a new category is to be derived, see Analogy (II).

-This provision concerns cars, motorcycles, and all private means of transportation.
+This rule applies to cars, motorcycles, and all private vehicles.

 Chickens and geese are mentioned only as prototypical examples of the category “poultry”.
 One can discuss borderline cases, for example whether a peacock is really a backyard animal or a pet.
-In any case, there is no levy on rabbits, which don’t qualify as poultry.
+In any case, there is no levy on rabbits, which are not considered poultry.

 On the other hand, the absence of a generic provision limits the application of the measure to the categories that are explicitly mentioned: